rklymentiev/rklymentiev.com/content/post/computational-models-of-behavior-pt1/index.md

 For this article, we will generate **artificial** data, but we will treat it as **real-life** data (at least most of the time).
 In other words, we will generate data with a set of parameter values, but then we will try to recover them using the modeling.
 On the one hand, this will open room for a quantitative assessment of model fitting techniques (since we know the ground truth).
 On the other hand, we can see how to perform a model fitting in a "real-life".

-We will use the model described by Seymour et al. (2012)[^5].
+We will use the model adapted from Seymour et al. (2012)[^5].
 Parameters of the model are:

 * learning rate for reward outcomes $\alpha^{\text{reward}}$ (how fast agent learns from the positive feedback)
 * learning rate for punishment outcomes $\alpha^{\text{punishment}}$ (how fast agent learns from the negative feedback)